BlueFyfy/Way_to_Java/README.md

 # Way_to_Java

-This is how I learn Java from a beginner, learning material is from Bilibili.
+This is how I learn Java from a beginner, learning resource is from Udemy and Bilibili.